Greg C. Brown, ISA AM, Fine Art, Antiques, Furnishings + Decorative Arts, Specialty Studies: Asian Art and Antiques; Antiquities; Fossils

 I have successfully completed all of the requirements for and have been awarded the designation of being an International Society of Appraisers Accredited Member (ISA AM).
 I have successfully completed the International Society of Appraisers (ISA) 5-year Re-qualification Course as well as the Uniform Standards of Professional Appraisal Practice (USPAP) 7-Hour re-qualification (three times, most recently February 13, 2018) and the 15-hour USPAP course and examination, the Congressionally-recognized set of appraisal standards promulgated by The Appraisal Foundation, through a joint offering of New York University (NYU) and the Appraisers Association of America (AAA).
 I have successfully completed the ISA Core Course in Appraisal Studies and examination, as well as the ISA Asian Art I (twice), II & III courses, and the ISA Antiques and Residential Contents course (ARC) and examination.
 I also successfully completed the Personal Property Appraisal course and examination and was awarded the designation of Certified Personal Property Appraiser by the Certified Appraisers Guild of America (CAGA) in 2005.
 I have enrolled in art, antiques, Asian art, and personal property appraisal courses and webinars through: the University of London's School of Oriental and African Studies (SOAS); the ISA; the AAA; and the Appraisal Society of America (ASA), the ISA, AAA and ASA are considered to be the three legitimate appraisal organizations in the United States.

-I had the great privileged of being asked to appraiser a full Columbian mammoth tusk that was found at a building site in Seattle in 2015, and another great honor of being hired by world renown admiralty lawyer Peter Hess, Esq. (permission given to disclose) as a consultant to him on proper professional appraisal practices for the RMS Titanic artifacts federal court case in 2009.
+In June, 2019, I was highly honored and humbled to be the first in my family in 4 generations (on my maternal side) to visit remote locations in Peru, walk to nearly 15,000 feet, and specifically, visit Machu Picchu, where my Great-grandmother and Great Grandfather were invited by Hiram Bingham to spend part of their honeymoon in 1911, not long after he “re-discovered” the location.
+However, I had my best antique discovery to date in 2018, unbeknownst to my clients, who thought their property was worth “only” about $15,000.00.
+However, I recognized their sculpture to be an exceptional Yongle Emperor (1402-1424, Ming dynasty) mark and period, gilt-bronze Buddhist sculpture of Manjushri, which I coordinated the sale of at Sotheby's for them, estimating it may sell for more than $1,250,000.00.
+It sold for $1,335,000.00 (Sotheby's Luminous Ming, Asia Week Sale, March 20, 2018, Lot 107), making them instant millionaires!
+I had another great privileged of being asked to appraiser a nearly intact full Columbian mammoth tusk that was found at a building site in Seattle in 2015.
+Another great honor was being hired by world renown admiralty lawyer Peter Hess, Esq. (permission given to disclose) as a consultant to him on proper professional appraisal practices for the RMS Titanic artifacts federal court case in 2009.
 I am a member of The Explorers Club, a world renown professional non-profit exploration organization whose members include such famous names as; Neil Armstrong, Buzz Aldrin, Michael Collins, Amelia Earhart, Sir Edmund Hillary, Thor Hyerdahl, Robert Falcon Scott and James Cameron, among others.

-In 2012, I was given a personal invitation by the world renown art and antiques expert, Mr. Lark Mason, of Sothebys and Antiques Roadshow fame, to become one of his esteemed Associates at iGavel auctions of New York to auction items through his auction company any time I choose.
-And, most recently I have been asked for expert assistance for the TV show, American Pickers on the History Channel.
+In 2012, I was given a personal invitation by the world renown art and antiques expert, Mr. Lark Mason, of Sothebys and Antiques Roadshow fame, to become one of his esteemed Associates at iGavel auctions of New York and Texas, to auction items through his auction company any time I choose.
+I have also been asked for expert assistance repeatedly for the TV show, American Pickers, on the History Channel.

 Brief highlights of artists and projects worked on